aplteam/Cider/docs/Cider-User-Guide.md

 ### Installation

-With version 19.0, Cider will be part of a default installation, though it won't be active: for that you have to take action.
+With version 19.0, Cider will be part of a default installation, though it won't be active: for that the user has to take action.

 In earlier versions you must install Cider yourself.

-Cider requires Tatin, and Tatin runs on Dyalog 18.0 or later, so Cider cannot run in earlier versions than Dyalog 18.0.

 #### Version 19.0